A topic from the subject of Supramolecular Chemistry in Chemistry.

 Applications

-Solutions are used in a wide variety of applications, including:
+Solutions are used in various applications, including:

 Conclusion